 Bunyonyi means a place of little birds.
 Every day, you wake up to the songs of the weaverbirds.
 Common birds include the White tailed Blue Monard, African Harrier Hawk, Levillant cuckoo, Cardinal Woodpecker, Rufous-breasted wryneck.
 Weavers nesting on the Island include large golden, slender-billed, baglafetch, yellow-backed and spectacled weavers.
 Bird life is inexhaustible with over 200 species recorded, including the Uganda’s National Bird the Crested Crane a common sighting.
 Most satisfying is the Island to Island birding voyage on the motorboats.

 The guided trench canoe trip is a famous activity as you visit the Islands around and the beautiful hills.
 You may enjoy Cray Fishing and photography.
 Lake Bunyonyi is bilharzia-free and is one of the clearest water bodies in Uganda.
 And it is the deepest Crater Lake in the country with around 6,500 feet above sea level.
 A canoe ride at night thrilling given the loud chorus of crickets, frogs, nocturnal birds magically in sync with the rippling water that makes the ride extremely interesting.

 5. Other tour activities regional tour and pygmy village tour .

 This magnificent water body has got lodges and resorts of all categories ranging from budget, mid range to luxury class.
 These include:-

 - Bunyonyi Overland Resort

 - Heritage Lodge, Habuharo

 - Itambira Island, Seeds of Hope

-Speedway Safaris will take you for the Bunyonyi TRIP to enjoy and experience nature, relaxations as well as the communities around the water body including the pygmies.
+Speedway Safaris will take you for the 3 days tour of Lake Bunyonyi to enjoy and experience nature, relaxations as well as the communities around the water body including the pygmies.